 A current list of subject bibliographers, with contact information, is available on the departmental Web site here.

 The library liaison program is designed to enhance communication between the Library and the academic departments of the University.
 Each academic department of the University selects one or more faculty members to serve as liaison(s) to the Library.

 The library liaison is responsible for communicating departmental needs and interests to the Library.
 The liaisons work with the bibliographers to build collections that support the curriculum, research activities, and interests of the university community, and that reflect changes in a discipline or field of study.
 The liaison also serves as the Library's primary contact person for the dissemination of information about library policies, new programs, and special resources.

 Current liaisons may be identified on the departmental Web site here.

 The Special Services division of the department includes three units, each managed by a librarian.
-They are the Art & Music Collection, Special Collections & University Archives, and the Youth Collection.
+They are the Fine & Performing Arts Collection, Special Collections & University Archives, and the Youth Collection.
 Each of these units makes available specialized resources, and provides associated reference and instructional services.

-The Art & Music Collection includes a variety of print and non-print resources that support study and research in Art, Architecture, Design, Music, and related disciplines.
+The Fine & Performing Arts Collection includes a variety of print and non-print resources that support study and research in Art, Architecture, Design, Music, and related disciplines.
 The collection includes print and electronic reference tools, and an extensive collection of sound recordings, videocassettes, and DVDS.
 Listening rooms and audio-visual equipment are available.
-The Art & Music Collection has a Web site located here.
+The Fine & Performing Arts Collection has a Web site located here.